-- VGA, speaker, and ethernet cables for laptop hookup.
+- DisplayPort, HDMI, and Ethernet cables for laptop hookup.

 Presenter Kiosk control panel:

-The Olin 02 or 04 control panel allows you to choose between the built in computer and your laptop to drive the overhead projector.
+The Olin 101 control panel allows you to choose between the built in computer and your laptop to drive the overhead projector.

 The Olin 141 control panel lets you choose whether you will be using the built in (dual boot) computer or a laptop to drive the overhead projector, change the lighting, and raise and lower the projection screen(s).